Education guide - Better Access to mental health care for general practitioners and allied health professionals

 Allied mental health professional reporting

 Allied health professionals must provide a written report back to the referring medical practitioner after completing a course of treatment.
-Any further completed courses of treatment also requires a written report.
+Any further completed courses of treatment also require a written report.

 The report should allow referring medical practitioners to assess the patient’s need for more treatment services.
 It must include: